 - I would be nice to have the ability to set up a sequence of mailers.
 Rather than sending out the exact same message with each contact, sending out 3 – 5 alternative messages would probably produce better results over time (i.e. – if the copy from postcard 1 doesn't elicit a response, perhaps the copy on postcard 2 or 3 will).

 - As a land investor, I wish there was an easier way to add new properties even when a property doesn't have a registered address (because most vacant lots don't have a street address to go by).
-I'd love to see the ability to identify properties by parcel number, coordinates, or even by the name of the property owner.
-That being said – I understand this is a lot to ask, because this app wasn't created specifically with land investors in mind.
+I'd love to see the ability to identify properties by parcel number, coordinates, or even by the property owner's name.
+That said, I understand this is a lot to ask, because this app wasn't created specifically with land investors in mind.

-In my conversations with David Lecko (CEO of the company) – he told me they'd like to add more sophisticated mail sequences, but people have been getting a deal for every 200 properties they add (and send mail to about 3 times), which they've been pretty happy with.
+In my conversations with David Lecko (CEO of the company) – he told me they'd like to add more sophisticated mail sequences.
+Still, people have been getting a deal for every 200 properties they add (and send mail to about 3 times), which they've been pretty happy with.
 They're getting a lot of other feature requests, but mail sequences are on their development timeline.

-All in all, I think it's a reasonably useful piece of software that applies to some (but not all) types of real estate investors.
-If they continue to build out the features and functionality it has to offer, it has even more potential to serve a greater number of people in the months and years ahead.
+I think it's a reasonably useful piece of software that applies to some (but not all) types of real estate investors.
+If they continue to build out the features and functionality it offers, it has even more potential to serve a greater number of people in the months and years ahead.